sento documentation

 The first thing you wanna do is to create an actor system.
 In simple terms, an actor system is a container where all actors live in.
 So at any time the actor system knows which actors exist.

-To create an actor system we can first change package to :sento-user
+To create an actor system we can first change package to :sento-user because it imports the majority of necessary namespaces fopr convenience.
+Then, do:

 (defvar *system* (make-actor-system))

-in the repl we see some information of the actor system:
+When we look at *system* in the repl we see some information of the actor system:

 #<ACTOR-SYSTEM config: (DISPATCHERS